 Virtual Zoom link - Join the meeting

 The Small Grants & Sponsorship Program funds events, activities, and projects that strengthen community, build inclusion, and support engagement with City government.
-New this year, the Small Grants program offers two types of awards this cycle:
+There are two types of awards this cycle:

 - Small Grants

-Important Note: Your submitted application becomes part of the public record.
-This means that any member of the public may request to see it and would include any contact information, such as names, addresses, phone numbers or email.
+Important Note: Applications become part of the public record.
+This means that any member of the public may request to see contact information you provide, such as names, addresses, phone numbers or email.

 Requirements, Eligibility and Priorities